Service charges

 You can find more information in the tenant rights and obligations included with your rents and service charge review letter.

 This means that your rent is set at 80% of the market value and you don’t pay a separate service charge.
 Your rent is inclusive of any services provided to your scheme or property, however these services may sometimes show separately in notifications.
-You will not receive a service charge review as any increase will only be on your rent and you will not be able to see a breakdown of charges on MyHome.
+You will not receive a service charge review as any increase will only be on your rent, and you will not be able to see a breakdown of charges on MyHome.

-Are my service charges covered by housing benefit or Universal Credit?
+Are my service charges covered by Housing Benefit or Universal Credit?

 If you receive Housing Benefit or Universal Credit, some service charges will be covered, whilst others are classed as ineligible and not covered, meaning you are responsible for paying these charges.
 Eligible charges are usually those which relate to services carried out in communal areas of the property, such as communal cleaning.
 Personal charges/services, such as individual heating, water and electricity would be classed as ineligible and wouldn’t be covered.